-We know conflict and disagreement happens in our church… and it hasn’t been handles as well as it could be.
+We know conflict and disagreement happens in our church… and it hasn’t been handled as well as it could be.
 Like most things, our family of origin, how we were raised, has a lot to do with how we respond to hurt, anger and disappointment.
 But the new life that Jesus offers us means that we do not have to be held captive by the lessons of those early years.
 That we can find ways of living in community in the church and in our homes and indeed, in every aspect of our living, that are healthier and ultimately more life giving than our old ways.

 In Paul’s letter to the church in Corinth… a church that was experiencing conflict, Paul’s letter reminds us that we are all parts of the body.
 Each vital in its own way for the health of the entire body.
 And the body of Christ is not just this congregation… or our Pastoral Charge… the body of Christ is the church worldwide.

 And as Father Richard Rohr says, “Everything belongs!”
+Everything and everybody.

 So the young and not so young… The cautious and the curious… The eager and the examiner… The enthusiast and the dissenter… The newcomer and the long time member… The rowdy and the dignified.
 And we gather around this table… the table where we all belong.